charlesGOAT/PEA/PEA-SecondYear/README.md

 # PEA-SecondYear
-In this folder, I put in my best work from year one of my computer science journey in Heritage college, and also essays I did describing what I've learned this year.
+In this folder, I put in my best work from year one of my computer science journey in Heritage college, and also reflections I did describing what I've learned this year.

 <h3>Assignments:</h3>